Master’s in Communication Studies

 On behalf of the faculty and students of Texas Christian University, welcome to the Department of Communication Studies!
 Pursuing a graduate degree is a big decision, and we look forward to answering any questions or inquiries you might have.
 Choosing the right graduate program typically involves thinking about the program’s emphases, faculty mentors, research and teaching opportunities, departmental climate, location, and cost.
 With these considerations in mind, let me introduce our department to you in this letter.

 TCU’s mission is to educate individuals to think and act as ethical leaders and responsible citizens in a global community.
 In our graduate program, we hope to further the university’s mission statement by offering a close working and mentoring community.
 We focus intensely on a small number of in-residence graduate students, and our students develop fundamental understandings of communication theory and research.
 We offer a Master of Science degree in Communication Studies, with emphases in interpersonal and family communication, organizational communication, social influence, and health communication.
-For a list of graduate courses, see http://tcu.smartcatalogiq.com/en/current/Graduate-Catalog/Courses/COMM-Communication-Studies.
+For a list of graduate courses, see the Graduate Catalog.
 We are committed to the integration of these areas of study, and our students develop both the content knowledge and the research tools necessary for conducting independent research projects (e.g., a publishable academic study, a well-designed corporate attitude survey, or a communication audit).

 All full-time faculty in Communication Studies are active in research, teaching, and service activities.
 For example, as of August 2022, ComAnalytics (www.cios.org) cited TCU’s Communication Studies faculty as having the 2nd highest mean number of publications per faculty among all master’s level programs.
 Our program received the 2016 Outstanding Master’s Degree Program Award from the National Communication Association.
 In recent years, faculty members have received numerous research and teaching awards, some of which include the Outstanding Mentor Award from the Masters Education Division of NCA, the Bernard J. Brommel Award for Outstanding Scholarship in Family Communication, two TCU Dean’s Awards for Research, two Central States Communication Association’s Outstanding New Teacher Awards, and more than 40 Top Paper Awards from NCA and other regional associations.
 Most important, the faculty have established a tradition of teaching excellence and a departmental climate conducive to mentoring graduate students.